gephi/gephi-toolkit-demos/igraph/README.md

 * self_loops - This switch will allow self-loops in the output plot.
 If not provided, self-loops will be removed from the plot.

+* node_labels - If the input file is an edge list file, the node IDs in the edge list will be saved and used as the name attribute in the loaded igraph object.
+These names will be plotted in the output graph unless the number of nodes is too high.
 ### Layout algorithm options:

 layout_circle